 Members will also have the opportunity to be spotlighted as models for how companies are making change through mentoring in:

-To learn more about the Honor Roll and Corporate Excellence in Youth Mentoring Award, please contact Daniel Horgan, Senior Director of Corporate Engagement, at firstname.lastname@example.org.
+To learn more about the Honor Roll and Corporate Leadership, Excellence in Mentoring Award, please contact Daniel Horgan, Senior Director of Corporate Engagement, at firstname.lastname@example.org.

 Federated Insurance Companies